The Human Truth Foundation

 Some continuing dramas include:

 The longer things stay as-they-are, the more peace will be obtained.
 Disruption begets continued unhappiness and debate, whereas stability fosters acceptance.
 Secondly, all land, and people, have complex histories that cannot and should not be "fixed" by trying to paint the present into some idealized golden past.
-I think the author Douglas Adams makes a relevant point, with his typical black humour:
+The black humour of Douglas Adams takes the idea to an extreme - how far back do you go, in order to erase our errors?

 "So long, and thanks for all the fish" by Douglas Adams (1985)5

-Everyone's historical ancestry involves an exponential count of parentage.
-That is, we all have 2 parents, 4 grandparents, and 8 grand-parents, who all fall under 16 and 32 further sets of parents, which can all squeeze into a mere 100-year history.
-Extend that to a 200-year history, and we have hundreds upon hundreds of ancestors, nearly always from multiple countries.
+To expand our view, everyone's historical ancestry is exponential.
+We all have 2 parents, 4 grandparents, 8 grand-parents.
+In a 200-year history, we have hundreds, nearly always from multiple countries.
 Professor of philosophy Anthony Grayling thusly points out that "all of us are descended from slaves, or serfs, or bonded people.
 All of us are.
 And, many of us, if not indeed all of us again, are probably descended from people who owned slaves or who benefitted from slavery.
-The whole world rests on historical foundations, many of which involve great wrong"... and he asks if we really should all be bumping into each other and apologizing for our ancestors1.
+The whole world rests on historical foundations, many of which involve great wrong"... and he asks if we really should all be bumping into each other and apologizing for our ancestors7.

 An individual on a public forum was discussing English 'clearance' of the Scottish highlands, and declared that "the rich English aristocrats who stole my [ancestor's] land should give it back to me and my clan".
 Although it is easy to understand why this person thinks his clan should have the land back, it is far from an exclusive claim.

 If we trace back the history of every piece of land, we will find that it was historically owned by someone else, and probably was fought over, captured, claimed and lost multiple times.
-It makes no sense to return land to one particular owner rather than another, therefore it makes little sense to return it to anyone.
-Peace is rarely restored through further re-claiming.
+It is a difficult task to justify why land should be returned to its previous owner without also, accidentally, causing the deeds to be launched even further back in time.
+If it makes no sense to return land to one particular owner rather than another, then, therefore, it makes little sense to return it to anyone.
+Peace won't be restored through further re-claiming; going backwards is rarely the way forwards and if we get into the trap of trying to fix the present by rewinding land ownerships to the past, we shall create an endless and thankless task, and rather than make people happy we will cause perpetual and cyclic unhappiness.
 The longer land stays as it is, the more likely it is that peace and satisfaction will prosper.

 Popular trash-culture spokespeople and newspapers frequently assert that immigrants should be sent home.
 Many countries are however, made of immigrants.
 The United States and Australia's modern citizens are both comprised entirely of imported Westerners on top of an ancient native population that was heavily displaced by the newcomers.
 But even those natives themselves trekked to these islands on land that is now submerged or frozen.
 The Native Americans genetically resemble those from the Mongol people of Northeast Asia, who made their way there during the ice age twenty to thirty thousand years ago.